Sustainable Fisheries Group uses Rights-Based Management, Fisheries Certification, and Marine Protected Areas

 (Annual Summer Internship is $10,000)

 SNI Summer Internships offer PhD students hands-on training to better understand nanomaterials and their environmental implications.
 Working with state-of-the-art equipment in a UCSB laboratory setting, students will be introduced to the unique properties of nanomaterials while assessing their toxicity, mobility, persistence, and bioavailability.
 Students can also learn to synthesize novel nanomaterials that can be employed in solving environmental problems.
 Students who complete an SNI Summer Internship will be better positioned to contribute to ensuring that nanomaterials are produced in a responsible and environmentally safe manner, a concern that will remain vital for both science and society as the nanotechnology industry explodes during the twenty-first century.
-For more information about supporting an SNI PhD summer internship, please contact please contact Director off Development Andrew Krupa at 805-893-3712 or by e-mail.
+For more information about supporting an SNI PhD summer internship, please contact please contact Assistant Dean for Development Andrew Krupa at 805-893-3712 or by e-mail.

 In collaboration with SNI Director Arturo Keller, a company may wish to scope a particular SNI research project on the environmental applications or implications of a specific nanomaterial.
 For example, novel uses of nanomaterials for water filtration and treatment are currently under development.
 A company that produces a specific nanomaterial may want to better understand the risks associated with products that contain it, or receive help in designing an environmentally benign product that incorporates the benefits of nano-enabled materials.
 For more information about scoping a project, please contact Professor Arturo Keller at 805-893-1822 or by e-mail.